Academic-Panic/academic-panic-application/README.md

 - **Future Feature:** Enforce students to verify their enrollment through transcripts or student ID.

 ### Create Session
-- **Technical Implementation:** Allows users to modify the session model in the Prisma Schema.
+- **Technical Implementation:** Allows users to modify the session model [a structure that is based on the model course structure] in the Prisma Schema.

 ### User Agreement
 - **Technical Implementation:** Prompts users to agree to safety guidelines upon creating or joining a session, regardless of friendship status.
 Encourages vigilance against malicious users.

 ### Reporting Page
-- **Technical Implementation:** Allows users to report suspicious activity.
+- **Technical Implementation: Future Feature** Allows users to report suspicious activity.
 Reported users may be suspended for investigation.
 Includes proactive monitoring for users with suspicious activity.

 ### View Sessions
-- **Technical Implementation:** Allows users to view publicly tagged sessions.
+- **Technical Implementation:** Renders a single row in the Session table.
+See listSession/page.tsx.
+Allows users to view publicly tagged sessions.

 ### Student Panic Boards
 - **Technical Implementation:** Displays current and past courses, current sessions, and related public sessions on a private dashboard visible only to friends.